-Aboriginal heritage values and Aboriginal heritage sites have been identified in the Project area through a series of Aboriginal heritage surveys, assessments and consultation with the RAPs.
+Aboriginal heritage values and Aboriginal heritage sites have been identified in the Project area through a series of Aboriginal heritage surveys, assessments, and consultation with the RAPs.
 A schedule of previous Aboriginal heritage assessments is kept in Appendix 1.
-The core heritage values for the Project were identified as part of the Balranald Project Aboriginal Cultural Heritage Assessment (Niche 2015).
+The core heritage values for the Project have identified as part of the Balranald Project EIS ACHA (Niche 2015) and Balranald MOD1 ACHA (EMM 2022).